 Brand Inspection Requirements

-- Before cattle or horses are sold at a livestock auction.
+- Before being sold at a livestock auction,

 - Before slaughter at a licensed establishment.